Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 When an individual is detained by ICE and the immigration court refuses to grant a bond hearing based on a lack of jurisdiction, a Federal Habeas Corpus petition becomes the primary legal remedy.
-Unlike the immigration system, which is often bound by restrictive agency policies, the Federal Court has the constitutional authority to review the legality of your detention and order your release.
+Unlike the immigration system, which is often bound by restrictive agency policies, the Federal Court has the constitutional authority to review the legality of their detention and order their release.

 If your loved one is being held without a bond hearing or has been in custody for months, we will file a Writ of Habeas Corpus under 28 U.S.C. § 2241.
 This constitutional legal action bypasses the immigration bureaucracy and forces the government to justify the detention before a U.S. District Court Judge.